-Since 2008, Capital market regulation has been the subject of far-reaching changes resulting from the EU law30 in response to the financial and economic crisis, which has led to increased legal uncertainty and the need to adapt to new requirements.
+Since 2008, Capital market regulation has been the subject of far-reaching changes resulting from the EU law in response to the financial and economic crisis, which has led to increased legal uncertainty and the need to adapt to new requirements.
 The Czech government and this Strategy have only limited influence on the development of EU law (although the principles on which this Strategy is based can be applied even during negotiating new European regulation).
-It is therefore necessary to focus on the so-called gold-plating in broader sense31, which does not draw from the requirements of EU law.
+It is therefore necessary to focus on the so-called gold-plating in broader sense, which does not draw from the requirements of EU law.

 While the instability of regulatory environment has negative impact on professional market participants (licensed entities) it also negatively affects investors and issuers.
 Investors fear unpredictable and unfavourable developments of the investment environment (so-called political and regulatory risk), and require a higher risk premium for issuers, which raises the price of the issuers' funding through the capital market for the issuers.
 Investments on the capital market are of a long-term nature and investors may not be able to exit without losing part of the value of the investment (lower liquidity), therefore stability and predictability are important for them.
-The mere impression that the "rules of the game" can change quickly and easily increases the cost of capital and thus hinders the development of the capital market (if financing through the capital market is expensive, issuers will continue to prefer traditional bank financing).
-Financing via the capital market may be more advantageous under certain conditions than credit financing.
+The mere impression that the "rules of the game" can change quickly and easily increases the cost of capital and thus hinders the development of the capital market (if financing through the capital market may be more advantageous under certain conditions than credit financing.
 However, if the uncertainty of the regulatory environment is put in the way of natural capital market development, businesses may tend to use proven bank loans and internal reinvestment methods, which by their nature are more restrictive and thus have an adverse impact on the further expansion of these businesses, creating jobs with higher added value damaging the performance of the Czech economy as a whole.